MohamedEmary/route-backend/sessions/orientation/session-01.md

    2. C# is more popular than all of other DotNet langs because it is more powerful and has more features than all of them, and more flexible as it can implement different paradigms like functional programming, event-driven programming, and object-oriented programming.
    3. In november of each year Microsoft releases a new version of C# with new features and improvements.
 In 2019 Microsoft released C# 7.3 at the beginning of the year, then in November of the same year they released C# 8.0.
 In 2020 they released C# 9.0, and in 2021 they released C# 10.0, and so on.
 Current latest version of C# is 12 which released in 2023.
    4. Example of the syntax improvements (syntax sugar) that comes with new versions of C# is the Date only and Time only types that were added in C# 10.0, before that we used to use DateTime type to store date and time, but now we can use Date only to store only the date, and Time only to store only the time.
 When that syntax sugar is compiled it will be converted into DateTime type, but it will be easier for the developer to use Date only and Time only types.
+   5. In new versions microsoft also provides better performance.
-   5. Another example is before C# 9.0 to print hello world we used to write this code:
+   6. Another example is before C# 9.0 to print hello world we used to write this code:
       ```{.csharp .numberLines}
       namespace HelloWorld {
          class Program {